TablePress/TablePress/readme.txt

 Changes in recent versions are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

+= Version 3.2.7 (February 17, 2026) =

+* Enhancement: The “Filter Term Separator” setting in the “Column Filter Dropdowns” feature module now works more reliably when using different whitespace characters.
+(TablePress Pro and Max only.)
+* Enhancement: The table export to the HTML format now produces output that is more consistent with the HTML standard.
+* Enhancement: The CSV export adds additional security protection against attacks against old or misconfigured spreadsheet software.
+* Bugfix: A JavaScript error that could occur when inserting a table using the “Classic Editor” plugin is now prevented.
+* Bugfix: Several issues about wrong, broken, and missing translations were fixed.
+* Cleaned up and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
+* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.
+* Improved support for PHP 8.5.

 = Version 3.2.6 (December 16, 2025) =

 * Improvement: The CSS code for styling hovered rows when child rows are present was improved for better performance.